 A harsh self-branding is one of the rotten fruits of self-criticism.
 When you criticize yourself often, you learn to associate the most hurtful words, such as “stupid,” with yourself.
 You then tend to say these:

 - You never know anything because you’re stupid.

 Your inner critic is too strong to shut up and let you love yourself for what you are.
 Self-criticism is a harmful habit you desperately want to overcome, but don’t know where to start.
 Here’s help.

 How To Put A Stop To Self-Criticism in 7 Steps

 First things first: Know that help is available.
-You can turn to the providers of psychological and counseling services who can assist you in turning your self-criticism into self-compassion, empowerment, and contentment.
+You can turn to the psychological and counseling service providers who can assist you in turning your self-criticism to self-compassion, empowerment, and contentment.
 You can get their help to stop your damaging self-criticism habit.

 Plus, there are practical tips you can easily work into your everyday life to take small but sure steps towards a healthier mental and emotional well-being.